 What is FUE?

-It’s a popular option for hair rejuvenation because it’s relatively fast, is safe, and (unlike other hair transplant choices) leaves no unsightly linear scars.
-FUE does not remove a swath or patch of skin at all, but, rather, carefully extracts healthy individual follicles using a circular suction device that is one millimeter wide.
-Any side effects are temporary and patients undergoing most forms of FUE can return immediately to their social and professional activities.
+FUE is a popular option for hair replacement in NYC because it’s relatively fast, safe, and leaves no unsightly linear scars.
+FUE does not remove a swath or patch of skin at all but, instead, carefully extracts healthy individual follicles using a circular suction device that is one millimeter wide.
+Any side effects are temporary, and patients undergoing most FUE forms can return immediately to their social and professional activities.

 Step by Step: FUE in Action